-Even though IoT is relatively new, there’s a huge competition between tech companies to be the first ones to release new concepts.
+Even though the IoT is relatively new, there’s huge competition among tech companies to be the first ones to release new concepts.
 Because of this, they have to work faster, and the time crunch sometimes leaves security gaps in the devices.

 These vulnerabilities obviously don’t reach the IoT’s military applications because of the strict testing phases products go through before being deployed to the military.